Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 * [Pulling an Image from a Private Registry]

 For additional examples for how to use custom Docker images with Azure, see [Using a custom Docker image for Azure Web App on Linux].

+For more information about iteratively running and debugging containers directly in Azure Kubernetes Service (AKS) with Azure Dev Spaces, see [Get started on Azure Dev Spaces with Java]

 <!-- URL List -->